Java Numerical Oddities

 (it’s too long to quote), but the upshot is that out of range floating point

 conversions saturate the integer.
-So by routing through Double
+So by routing through Double, we get what I

-consider more accurate results: Double.valueOf(Long.MAX_VALUE).intValue() == Integer.MAX_VALUE
+consider more accurate results: Double.valueOf(Long.MAX_VALUE).intValue() == Integer.MAX_VALUE.

-To me, the way the behavior varies between Long
+To me, the way the behavior varies between Long and Double makes intValue

 an untrustworthy method.
-A function accepting a Number
+A function accepting a Number should not have to care

-it was passed, but without that information the
+what implementation of Number it was passed, but without that information the

-behavior of intValue
+behavior of intValue is, essentially, undefined.

 Floating Point Negative Zero